deterbold/CdP/content/event/Victor Navarro talk/index.md

 # REMEMBER TO CHANGE THE FILE TYPE FROM .txt TO .md BEFORE COMMITTING THE ACTIVITY

 # Insert here the title of the event
-title: Zen and Slow Games - a talk by Victor Navarro Remesal
+title: The Making of Zen and Slow Games - a talk by Victor Navarro Remesal

 # Insert here the type of event or activity
 event: Talk